Corentin-Julienne/Inception/README.md

 A Dockerfile is a text file that has a series of instructions on how to build your image.
 It supports a simple set of commands that you need to use in your Dockerfile.
 A Dockerfile is like a Makefile for Docker Image.

-### *Dockerfiles main instructions*
----

 You can find avery good overview of the main Dockerfile at this GitHub repository : https://github.com/vbachele/Inception

-ENTRYPOINT vs CMD

-CMD allows to add more arguments when running `docker run` .
-However, in the case of ENTRYPOINT we cannot override the ENTRYPOINT instruction by adding command-line parameters to the `docker run` command.

 ### *Docker Networks : how they are working* ###
+---

 Docker uses a CNM (Controller Network Model) to provide networking for controllers.
 We can use a lot of network drivers types provided by Docker with its CNM.

 - bridge : the default option.
 Dockers make a default network, attributing an IP address to every container/service.
 Used mostly when your app runs in standalone containers thats need to communicate.
-- host : Removes the network isolation between Docker host and containers.
+- host : removes the network isolation between Docker host and containers.
 Not to use for Inception project.
-- none : No network at all.
+- none : no network at all.
 Containers are conpletely isolated from one another.
 Usefulness ?
 - overlay : creates an internal private network that spans access all the node participating in the swarm cluster.
-Docker Swarn not explained in that tutorial.
+Docker Swarn is not explained in that tutorial.
-- macvlan : Gives a container a MAC address, making it appears as a physical device.
+- macvlan : gives a container a MAC address, making it appears as a physical device.

 ### *Volumes in relation to Docker Compose* ###
+---

 You have to understand several concepts to understand volumes.
 Volumes are used by Docker to store persistant, stateful data.
-Container should contain itself only stateless data.
+Container should contain itself stateless data only.

-Among the concept you need to understand there is :
+Among the concepts you need to understand the difference betweem a bind mount and a volume :

-- Bind mounts : When you use a bind mount, a file or directory on the host machine is mounted into a container.
-It has quite some performance limitation compared to hte volumes you should use instead.
+- When you use a bind mount, a file or directory on the host machine is mounted into a container.
+It has quite some performance limitation compared to volumes.
-- The difference between bind mounts and volumes : volumes are situated outside of the containers (and are therefore permanents, and not limitated to the life cycle of the container)
+- The difference between bind mounts and volumes : volumes are situated outside of the containers (and are therefore permanents, and not limitated to the life cycle of the container).

+### *Create and manage Docker Volumes* ###
+---

 How to create and manage docker volumes :